HotChocut/stable-diffusion-webui-reference-sorter/README.md

 ## How to Install extension
 ### Method 1:
 Clone the repo into the `extensions` directory.
-You will need to restart the web ui for changes to take effect:
+You will need to restart the webui for changes to take effect:

 ```
 git clone https://github.com/HotChocut/stable-diffusion-webui-reference-sorter
 ```

 ### Method 2:
 In Stable Diffusion 1111 webui go to the `extensions` tab, then navigate to `Install from URL` and paste the following URL into the `URL for extension's git repository` field and click the `Install` button.
-You will need to restart the web ui for changes to take effect:
+You will need to restart the webui for changes to take effect:

 ```
 https://github.com/HotChocut/stable-diffusion-webui-reference-sorter